redpanda321/Icefox/mozilla-central/layout/tools/reftest/README.txt

                          test which exercised out-of-memory behavior might be fast on a 32-bit system but inordinately slow on a 64-bit system).

+      fuzzy(maxDiff, diffCount)
+          This allows a test to pass if the pixel value differences are <= maxDiff and the total number of different pixels is <= diffCount.
+          It can also be used with '!=' to ensure that the difference is greater than maxDiff.

+      fuzzy-if(condition, maxDiff, diffCount)
+          If the condition is met, the test is treated as if 'fuzzy' had been specified.
+This is useful if there are differences on particular platforms.

+      require-or(cond1&&cond2&&...,fallback)
+          Require some particular setup be performed or environmental condition(s) made true (eg setting debug mode) before the test is run.
+If any condition is unknown, unimplemented, or fails, revert to the fallback failure-type.
+          Example: require-or(debugMode,skip)

       asserts(count)
           Loading the test and reference is known to assert exactly